TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 #### PlatformIO

-If your board includes *16MB* of flash, ensure you specify this size in the *platformio.ini* file.
-Otherwise, your firmware will default to using only *4MB*:
+If your board includes *16MB* of flash, ensure you specify it in the *platformio.ini* file, or else your firmware defaults to using *4MB*:

 ````ini
 [env:lilygo-t-display]